 Cook butter mixture over low heat.

-Place oysters on hot grill.
+Place oysters on a hot grill.
 Cover barbecue with lid, opening any vents.
 Cook 5 to 10 minutes (depending on size) or until shells begin to open to indicate doneness.
 When the first oyster opens, take them all off the grill using an oven mitt or tongs.
 Be careful not to spill their juices as you lift them.
 Pry open the oysters with an oyster knife or screwdriver.
 Wear a protective glove.